-From Lynn on December 15th, 2009 in Green Remodeling
+From Dean Dowd on December 15, 2009 in Green Remodeling

 We buy art because it means something to us.
 Why not buy furniture for the same reason?

 Urban Hardwoods, with stores in Seattle and San Francisco, creates these rustic, raw-edged pieces from very old trees that have died.
 Allowing them to dry for years, the wood is turned into everything from mirrors to benches.

 Id sleep well at night knowing that this woodsy relic was spared its intended afterlife as restaurant tables.
 Without Urban Hardwoods vision, this beauty would be a group of featureless, rectangular slabs.

 Best of all, each piece is one-of-a-kind.
 The color and figure of the wood, the touch of the craftsman’s hand, the shape and size can never be duplicated, says the company.
 We know where the tree grew.
 We take responsibility for its second life and are proud of our work.